 As a Business Development Lead, I can safely say that developing an m-commerce mobile app is definitely worth it.

-In 2022, we continued our partnership with LPP to build the Sinsay app in collaboration with Silky Coders .
-In less than nine months since the launch, the app has recorded skyrocketing 3.5 million downloads and reached top positions in the “shopping” and “free apps” categories in the App Store and Google Play stores.
+At Future Mind, we continued our partnership with LPP to build the Sinsay app in collaboration with Silky Coders.
+In less than a year since the launch, the app has recorded a skyrocketing 4.5 million downloads and reached top positions in the “shopping” and “free apps” categories in the App Store and Google Play stores.

 Source: Google Play

-Six months after the launch, one third of the brand’s e-commerce orders were completed through the app.
-Michał Laskowski , Sinsay's e-commerce director, predicts that this digital product will soon be generating half of the company's e-commerce revenues and is likely to become the main driver of website traffic.
+Six months after the launch, one-third of the brand’s e-commerce orders were completed through the app.
+Michał Laskowski , Sinsay's e-commerce director, predicts that this digital product will soon be generating half of the company's e-commerce revenues and is likely to become the main driver of website traffic (source: Dla Handlu).

 As Future Mind, we knew we had to create a leading-edge solution that would be extra intuitive to meet the needs of different customer segments.